-Financial aid is a means of financially assisting students in receiving a college education through grants, scholarships, work study, etc. Selection of students to receive financial aid is based on an analysis of family financial need and is made without regard to age, sex, race, religion, national origin, or physical ability.
-The Financial Aid Office administers financial aid in accordance with federal and state regulations and policies.
-A full range of financial aid programs are offered including enrollment fee waivers, federal and state grants, institutional grants, scholarships, federal workstudy, and federal direct student loans.
+Financial aid is a means of financially assisting students in receiving a college education, based on an analysis of family financial need, and made without regard to age, sex, race, religion, national origin, or physical ability.
+The Financial Aid Office administers financial aid in accordance with federal, state, and local regulations and policies.
+A full range of financial aid programs include enrollment fee waivers, federal and state grants, institutional grants, scholarships, federal work-study, and federal direct student loans.